 Other publicly accessible phones: Many bars, restaurants and hotels offer phone access.
 There is surcharge on the normal rate so the calls are more expensive, but they usually operate with coins.
 There are also many small calling shops, where you can make calls and pay afterwards.
 These often offer good deals, especially for international calls.

-Private fixed lines: Your fixed line will always be provided by France Telecom - this does not mean you have to use make your calls through them.
+Private fixed lines: Your fixed line will be provided by Orange - this does not mean you have to use make your calls through them.
+There are several telecom companies providing (combinations of) home telephone, internet and tv services.
+Prices vary and depend on the package you choose.

 All French numbers are 10-digits and start with '0'.
 Below is a list of prefixes and what they mean (rates correct as of 1/5/04):